 As a result, as nice and flexible as the Mamba Firefly combo is, I just can’t see myself, or indeed anyone, dropping £250 / $270 on it.
 It doesn’t look like £250 / $270’s worth of kit, and I don’t feel there’s anything particularly special about it to justify spending that amount of money on it.
 The £50 / $60 Fnatic Flick and Clutch 2 offer most of the same button customisation options and, as I’ve just discussed, Logitech offer pretty much an identical kind of wireless tech for a heck of a lot less.

 Even if you do go down the Logitech route, though, you’re still spending £150 / $150-odd on a mouse and mouse mat – which is just a bit mad in my books.
 What’s more, you’ve still got a wire to contend with and keep tidy, which – let’s face it – isn’t really any more convenient of having a wired mouse.
 Even Razer themselves make a big song and dance about how the Mamba is as light as a traditional wired mouse, which just begs the question why you wouldn’t just get one of those in the first place and save yourself a load of cash at the same time.
-There may well come a time when a wireless mouse manages to convince me to take the plunge, but not today.
+There may well come a time when a wireless mouse manages to convince me to take the plunge and get the best gaming mouse money can buy, but not today.